poulsp/Psp-docker-Rhasspy/README.md

 ## Installing.
 `build.sh` builds the docker images and the Rhasspy.
+  - Go into the rhasspy folder: `cd rhasspy`
   - Enter **`"bash build.sh"`**
-    With `"bash build.sh"` you get the right UID and GID in the image ant the container.
+  - With `"bash build.sh"` you get the right UID and GID in the image and the container.

-- When finished building the images you can enter: `"docker-compose up -d"`.
+- When finished building  enter: `"docker-compose up -d"`.
-  Visit `localhost:12101` in your browser.
+-  Visit `localhost:12101` in your browser.

 #### Running Rhasspy container Manual.
 You can run "rhasspy" manually edit the docker-compose.yml and comment out: